alberthli/alberthli.github.io/_pages/teaching_outreach.md

 ---

 ## Teaching Assistantships
-* Fall 2020: Dynamical Systems, Vibration, and Control (ME161)
+* Stanford Fall 2020: Dynamical Systems, Vibration, and Control (ME161)

 ## Policy Debate Mentorship
 For two years during my undergraduate career at UC Berkeley, I was a volunteer policy debate mentor for high school students.
 I worked with the [Bay Area Urban Debate League's](https://www.baudl.org/) outreach program, which paired mentors with low-resource schools in the Bay Area.
 This coordination was done through UC Berkeley's BAUDL Bears program.
 I also remotely acted as a mentor outside of BAUDL for schools in California and Texas that solicited my help.